The Bell Ringers’ Group

 The clock chamber on the next floor contains the workings of the once mechanically driven clock (electrified late 2015), dating back to 1884 and also contains 8 enclosed wooden boxes, (2 of which can be seen in the photograph of the manual clock mechanism, right), reaching from floor to ceiling, which carry the ropes through to the belfry, above.

-Here, the bells hang in a one level metal frame. with modem fittings, including Hastings stay devices.
+Here, the bells hang in a one level metal frame with modern fittings, including Hastings stay devices.
 A further short flight of steps leads to the tower roof with its central flag pole, where excellent views of the town and surrounding areas can be obtained.